Gabrielle-Joy/info3180-project2/README.md

 python flask-migrate.py db upgrade
 ```

-If you wish to update your database model, modify the models.py file, then run:
+If you wish to update your database model, modify the [models.py](app\models.py) file, then run:

 ```
 python flask-migrate.py db migrate python flask-migrate.py db upgrade
 ```

+## More info
+A description of how the API should work can be found [here](https://photogram.docs.apiary.io/#)